 Orange Blossom Honey: A trendy gourmet honey variety with citrus scents and the summeriest aromas reminiscent of an evening in an orange orchard.
 You might find this type of honey crystallized, and it’s a great addition to baking treats.

-If you want to try exceptional single-flower honey varieties, treat yourself with a jar of L’Abeille Occitane Lavender Honey or a decadent combination of honey and earthy truffles in a jar of Truffle Acacia Honey by Tartufi Jimmy.
+If you want to try exceptional single-flower honey varieties, treat yourself with a jar of L’Abeille Occitane Lavender Honey, a decadent combination of honey and earthy truffles in a jar of Truffle Acacia Honey by Tartufi Jimmy, or the ultimate honey gift boxes by Tesela Natura.

 Order gourmet honey online at legourmetcentral.com.
 Find the largest selection available and buy varieties like Acacia, Lavender and more.
 To find the best gourmet foods and gift baskets online, begin your search at legourmetcentral.com.